-Aquatic Physical Therapy is available at the Sparta and Grant locations.
-Sparta is where you’ll also find a state-of-the-art SwimEx pool, which features a resistant current, treating a wide variety of conditions, from severe arthritis to sports injuries.
+• In Sparta you’ll find our state-of-the-art SwimEx pool, which features a resistant current.
+We treat a wide variety of conditions from arthritis to sports injuries.